packenx/PYenx/README.md

 # PYenx
-Android Python Installer
-Easy to use Python on Android
+Android Python Installer.Easy to use Python on Android.